-A Charter sets out the Committee's role, responsibilities, composition, structure and membership requirements.
+The ARCC Charter sets out the Committee's role, responsibilities, composition, structure and membership requirements.
 Those responsibilities, in summary, are to:

-- review the internal control and compliance systems of the REIT; - monitor the integrity of the financial statements of the REIT; - consider significant financial reporting issues and judgements made in connection with the REIT's financial statements; - review and inform the Board on matters relating to the Auditor; - monitor compliance by the REIT with legal and regulatory requirements; and - assess at regular intervals whether the REIT's internal financial control systems and risk management framework are adequate.
+- review the internal control and compliance systems of the REIT; - monitor the integrity of the financial statements of the REIT; - consider significant financial reporting issues and judgements made in connection with the REIT's financial statements; - review and inform the Board on matters relating to the Auditor; - consider sustainability issues and initiatives, including sustainability reporting for recommendation to the Board for approval; - monitor compliance by the REIT with legal and regulatory requirements; and - assess at regular intervals whether the REIT's internal financial control systems and Risk Management Framework are adequate.